apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

     - Infrastructure GitOps repository ([https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-infra](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-infra)): Contains the YAMLs for cluster-wide and/or infrastructure related K8s resources managed by a cluster administrator.
 This would include `namespaces`, `clusterroles`, `clusterrolebindings`, `machinesets` to name a few.
     - Services GitOps repository ([https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-services](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-services)): Contains the YAMLs for K8s resources which will be used by the `application` layer.
 This could include `subscriptions` for Operators, YAMLs of custom resources provided, or Helm Charts for tools provided by a third party.
 These resource would usually be managed by the Administrator(s) and/or a DevOps team supporting application developers.
     - Apps GitOps repository ([https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-apps](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-apps)): Contains the YAMLs for K8s resources to deploy `applications`.
+    - VM repository : Contains the YAMLs for deploying Virtual Machines.

 ### Tasks:
 1. Create a new GitHub Organization using instructions from this [GitHub documentation](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).